zevbo/StateDimensionLogic/README.md

 ## A Note On Tooling

-We're all trying to become better software engineers and programers all the time.
+We're all trying to become better software engineers and programmers all the time.
 When we say "better," we're mainly thinking about a few
 things:

 1. Writing more reliable code
-2. Completeling projects more quickly
+2. Completing projects more quickly
 3. Creating faster programs
 4. Creating programs with enhanced utility

 Ultimately, this project is an attempt to provide tooling to dramatically help with 1 and 4.
 In the spirit of this project, I'd like to encourage some extra thought into your choice of tooling with the goal of optimizing these 4 ideals.
-In additon, there are a couple of tools in specific I would like to recommend for working with robot
+In addition, there are a couple of tools in specific I would like to recommend for working with robot
 state: